 END OF THE ROAD WORLD TOUR

 In September 2018, the band announced that they will do one final worldwide concert tour, and the tour started on January 31st, 2019 at the Rogers Arena in Vancouver, Canada.
 The tour represents a celebration of the 45 years of their work, and the tour will end symbolically in New York City where everything started.
 The tour is split into eight legs, and the last concert is planned to be held on July 17, 2021.
 Concerts will be held around the world in some most amazing places, and just in Europe, there will be 35 concerts.
 With the End of the Road World Tour, fans have a great opportunity to combine travel with concerts.
 They can visit Europe, enjoy the show, see what’s Europe’s history all about and what are the things to see in Split.
 Why Split, you might wonder?
 Well, is the Blue Lagoon Trogir enough?
 If not, then because of hundreds of our fans who keep sending us beautiful photos from Croatia.
-Last time I saw some awesome video messages sent to me by a fellow fan, which was taken on a Blue Cave tour from Split.
+Last time I saw some awesome video messages sent to me by a fellow fan, which was taken on a Krka National park tour from Split.

 ERIC SINGER PROJECTS